 The Diagnostic and Statistical Manual (DSM-5)criteria for DID include at least two or more distinct personalities.
 Each personality varies in behavior, sense of consciousness, memory, and perception of the outside world.
 Persons with DID experience amnesia, which essentially are distinct gaps in memory and recollections of daily and traumatic events.
 They cannot be directly related to substance use or part of cultural norms or practices.
 Importantly, these symptoms must cause a notable lack of functioning in day-to-day life.

 As explained above, a detailed history from multiple sources and multiple longitudinal assessments over time is of the essence.
 However, some evaluation tools have been developed to diagnose DID.
 Some of these are below:

 - Dissociative Experiences Scale -28-item self-report instrument whose items tap the absorption of outside information, use of imagination depersonalization, derealization, and amnesia primarily.

 - Dissociation Questionnaire -63 questions that measure-measures identity confusion and fragmentation, loss of control, amnesia, and absorption.

 - Difficulties in Emotion Regulation Scale (DERS)- 36-question subjective questions around challenges in goal-directed work, impulsivity, emotional responses to situations, ability to self regulate emotions, etc.

 Treatment / Management

-Some treatment approaches of dissociative identity disorder include basic structures from work with personality disorders in a three-pronged approach:
+Some treatment approaches for dissociative identity disorder include basic structures from work with personality disorders in a three-pronged approach:

 - Establishing safety, stabilization, and symptom reduction;